The organisational, management and cooperation challenge that is the “digital change”

 Many companies’ managers are aware that long-term digitalisation of their internal organisational structures will not be based on upgrades of the technology used for offers, processes and services alone.
-Mastering this will require much more: willingness to change across the entire organisation and its structures and, above all, ‘things’, requires employee commitment.
-At the 46th edition of the Business Breakfast at foryouandyourcustomers Zurich, we got a look behind the scenes of successful companies, highlighted how these are tackling current challenges and trying to overcome these, as well as which opportunities digitalisation offers the companies of today – all tied in with practice, against a sound theoretical base, to orientate our guests and provide them with guidance on business development.
+Mastering this will require much more: willingness to change across the entire organisation and its structures and, above all, “things”, requires employee commitment.
+At the 46th edition of the Business Breakfast at foryouandyourcustomers Zurich, we highlighted how successful companies are tackling current challenges and trying to overcome these, as well as which opportunities digitalisation offers.

 A change in focus is necessary

-The importance of employees & the role of company management – the key factor in the success of cultural change in organisations – was subsequently highlighted by Gallus Roemer, Head of Operations & IT at Doppelleu Boxer AG, in his presentation.
-For many years, Roemer worked in various capacities in IT at Geberit and was involved in agile methods, before grappling intensively with work on the science of ‘agile management’ at HSG St. Gallen in Switzerland.
+The importance of employees & the role of company management – the key factor in the success of cultural change in organisations – was subsequently highlighted by Gallus Roemer, Head of Operations and IT at Doppelleu Boxer AG, in his presentation.
+For many years, Roemer worked in various capacities in IT at Geberit and was involved in agile methods, before grappling intensively with work on the science of ”agile management” at HSG St. Gallen in Switzerland.